MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: DATASET

 \subsection{Recording}

-We recorded the dataset on 1:10 scale racecars, based on the F1Tenth autonomous racing cars lecture by the University of Pennsylvania~\cite{f1tenth}.
-F1Tenth cars use chassis of commercially available 1:10 model racecars and are equipped with a computing platform, motor electronics, and sensors for environment perception.
-The sensors typically include a Hokuyo UST-10LX 270° 2D\=/Lidar~\cite{noauthor_ust-10lx_nodate} sensor and inertial measurement units.
+We recorded the dataset on 1:10 scale racecars, based on the \roboracer autonomous racing cars lecture by the University of Pennsylvania~\cite{f1tenth}.
+The \roboracer cars use chassis of commercially available 1:10 model racecars and are equipped with a computing platform, motor electronics, and sensors for environment perception.
+The sensors typically include a Hokuyo UST-10LX 270° 2D\=/Lidar~\cite{noauthor_ust-10lx_nodate} sensor and inertial measurement units (IMUs).
 We use the Robot Operating System (ROS)~\cite{ros} to run control software for the racecar.

+We mounted a Logitech C930e below a Sony Prophesee IMX636 DVS for the recording.
+For mechanical reasons, the DVS was mounted slightly offset to the left, resulting in observations shifting somewhat to the right in the dataset.

-We mounted an Intel realsense i435 in front of a Sony Prophesee IMX636 dynamic vision sensor (DVS) for the recording.
-The RGB video of the realsense camera is streamed to a screen in front of a human driver, who can control the car with a steering wheel and pedals.
-All other data streams, including driving commands and depth data, are recorded on the car for later processing.
+The RGB video of the Logitech camera is streamed to a screen in front of a human driver, who can control the car with a steering wheel and pedals.
+All other data streams, including driving commands and sensor data, are recorded on the car for later processing.
+In addition to streaming the RGB video to the control station, we also recorded that stream on the car to include, for example, camera artifacts.

-In addition to the driving data, we record eye-tracking (ET) data, of the human drivers using a VPS 19\cite{vps} ET system.
-We use ArUco~\cite{garrido2016generation} markers displayed on the screen showing the video to transform the ET video to the RGB stream.
-As we were streaming the RGB video to the control station, we recorded that stream separately to record the same stream the driver sees, including, for example, camera artifacts.
 The remaining data is recorded with tooling from the ROS ecosystem, which includes timestamps for each recorded datum.
-We used pulsed visual signals generated by LEDs observed by the DVS sensor and the RGB camera to synchronize the ROS recording and the RGB and ET streams.

-For each recording, we gave the human driver a few minutes to get comfortable with the controls and the task before recording them driving in their training direction.
-After approximately four minutes, we interrupted the recording, turned the car around, and let the drivers drive in the opposite direction for another four minutes.
+For each recording, we gave the human driver a few minutes to get comfortable with the task and the controls before recording them driving in their training direction.
+After approximately five minutes, we interrupted the recording, turned the car around, and let the drivers drive in the opposite direction for another five minutes.